 Ferrocement was chosen as a low-cost, labor-intensive, strong material.

 Ecotechnics members formed a team doing design, engineering, construction, logistics and sailing education.
 John Allen, Freddy Dempster and Phil Hawes worked out the design and engineering; Margaret Augustine ran the construction site; Marie Harding kept an eye on finance, Kathelin Gray did logistics.
 Dempster, Augustine, Allen, Harding, Gregg Dugan, Gray, Robert Rio Hahn, Mary Evans and Warren LaForme were amongst the key people in this effort.
-Each person brought $500 and labour to build the ship.

 The group moved into a large three-storey redwood house in Berkeley, provided by Dempster’s mother.
 Theatre of All Possibilities’ bus transported the crew to the Fifth Avenue Marina in Oakland, where they squatted and built the ship, near where Jack London built his ship, the Snark.